marschall/marschall.github.com/_posts/2015-01-17-debugging-preparedstatement-leaks.md

 FROM oracle.jdbc.driver.OracleSql
 {% endhighlight %}

-after exporting the result to a CSV and importing it into [SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) the result can be postprocessed, trailing characters and be removed and the queries can be grouped and counted.
+after exporting the result to a CSV and importing it into [SQLite Manager](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/) the result can be postprocessed, trailing characters can be removed and the queries can be grouped and counted.

 Monitoring
 ----------